senserf/picos/README.txt

 	   Options added to trace (global function settrace).
 It is also possible to diable trace from the program (manual updated).
 	   DCF module (rfmod_dcf.cc/rfmod_dcf.h) added to Examples/IncLib.

+ R070718A  Methods reassess an getPreambleTime added to Transceiver.
+	   Those assessment method for which it makes sense can now reference TheTransceiver and ThePacket to get hold of potentially useful "context" information.
+	   Template file name option changed to 'M'.
+Parameters of tracing
+	   redone: -t now controls exclusively the "user" trace operation, while -T applies to the state dumping available with -g.
+Also, settrace expanded to cover the timing parameters.
+Manual updated accordingly.